Skip to content

 See your real numbers with JP the Cat

-A light, local menu-bar meter for Claude Code and Codex — real cost, honest limits.
+A light, local menu-bar meter for Claude Code, Codex, Grok, and Muse Spark — real cost, honest limits.

 Download Meow